Title: Beef Supplier

 Another tactic was pursued in 1859 when a request for proposals was again advertised.
 John bid on both the beef and mutton contracts, and was the low bidder for the mutton.
 He was underbid by Beniah F. Hunt for the beef, but a sharp journalist discovered a crafty connection, as shown here.

 In reporting on the contenders for public office in 1860, the same local paper made reference to his occupation as a “victualler,” a supplier of provisions, usually for a large group like a ship’s crew or an army.
 It described him as “rotund, rubicund, and rollicking…. a walking advertisement of the solid nutritiousness of his own beef.”
-Another reference to his weight was made in saying, “We sincerely sympathize with him on account of the immense quantity of perspiration he must lose in the next two months.”
+Another reference to his weight while campaigning was made in saying, “We sincerely sympathize with him on account of the immense quantity of perspiration he must lose in the next two months.”